awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-googledriveconfiguration.md

 # AWS::Kendra::DataSource GoogleDriveConfiguration<a name="aws-properties-kendra-datasource-googledriveconfiguration"></a>

-Provides configuration information for data sources that connect to Google Drive\.
+Provides the configuration information to connect to Google Drive as your data source\.

 ## Syntax<a name="aws-properties-kendra-datasource-googledriveconfiguration-syntax"></a>